suncoast-devs/intro-to-web-test-drive/css/assignments/portfolio.md

+Part of your homework is to finish and submit previous homework assignments.
+Please slack if you are having trouble submitting.

 # A Portfolio

-For your first weekend project, we're going to be starting work on a portfolio website that you can improve over the rest of your career.
+Today we started on our portfolio site.
+Your assignment is to continue building on it and by the end of the course, you should have a personal portfolio you can share.

 ![Mockup](https://raw.githubusercontent.com/tiy-tpa-fee/assignments/master/portfolio/mockup.png)